pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 ## Background
 As described in [#12966](https://github.com/pingcap/tidb/issues/12966), the performance of Window operator in TiDB has much space to improve.
-So we designed a Shuffle Executor, which is proposed [here](https://github.com/pingcap/tidb/pull/14238#issuecomment-569880893) by [SunRunAway](https://github.com/SunRunAway) (Feng Liyuan) , using multi-thread hash grouping, to run each window partition in parallel.
+So we designed a Shuffle Executor, which is proposed [here](https://github.com/pingcap/tidb/pull/14238#issuecomment-569880893) by [SunRunAway](https://github.com/SunRunAway) (Feng Liyuan) , using multi-thread hash grouping, to run each Window partition in parallel.
 Furthmore, the Shuffle Executor is designed to be a general purpose executor, which can also be used for other scenario, such as Parallel Sort-Merge Join, in the future.

 ## Rationale
 [Window operator](https://dev.mysql.com/doc/refman/8.0/en/window-functions.html) separated data into independent groups by `PARTITION BY` clause, and the independency makes parallel computing possible.

-The rationale of Shuffle Exector is simple: It splits and shuffles data into partitions by columns in `PARTITION BY` clause, executes window functions on partitions in a parallel manner, and finally merges the results.
+The rationale of Shuffle Exector is simple: It splits and shuffles data into partitions by columns in `PARTITION BY` clause, executes Window functions on partitions in a parallel manner, and finally merges the results.

 ![shuffle-rationale](imgs/shuffle-rationale.png)